 A place to do business on a grand scale

-Indonesia is the world’s largest archipeligo spread across 17,508 islands, 6000 of which are inhabited.
+Indonesia is the world’s largest archipelago spread across 17,508 islands, 6000 of which are inhabited.
 It is one of the world’s most vibrant and dynamic democracies with GDP growth at 6% every year since 2009 and per capita income levels doubling in the past 5 years.

-Indonesia’s natural resources include petroleum, gas, tin, nickel, copper, coal, gold and silver.
+Indonesia’s natural resources include petroleum, gas, tin, nickel, copper, coal, gold, and silver.
 In 2011 Oil production reached 994,000 barrels a day ranking it at number 20 in the world.
 Indonesia is the world’s number 1 coal exporter, exporting over 300 million tonnes of coal in 2011.
-The country has more than 61 Billion tonnes of coal resources which are mainly located in Kalimantan and Sumatra.
+The country has more than 61 billion tonnes of coal resources which are mainly located in Kalimantan and Sumatra.

 Indonesia is the largest producer of crude palm oil in the world.